-To the best of our knowledge, the interim condensed consolidated financial statements as of 30 September 2023 of Coal Energy S.A.(the "Group") which have been prepared in accordance with the International financial reporting standards, give a true and fair view of the assets, liabilities, financial position and profit or loss of the both Coal Energy S.A. and its subsidiaries included into the Group, and the interim management report includes a fair review of the development and performance of the business and the position of the both Coal Energy S.A. and its subsidiaries that they face for the three months ended 30 September 2023 as required under article 4(2)c) of the Transparency Law.
+To the best of our knowledge, the interim condensed consolidated financial statements as of 30 September 2023 of Coal Energy S.A. (the "Group") which have been prepared in accordance with the International financial reporting standards, give a true and fair view of the assets, liabilities, financial position and profit or loss of the both Coal Energy S.A. and its subsidiaries included into the Group, and the interim management report includes a fair review of the development and performance of the business and the position of the both Coal Energy S.A. and its subsidiaries included into the Group together with a description of the principal risks and uncertainties that they face for the three months ended 30 September 2023 as required under article 4(2)c) of the Transparency Law.